 The scope of the arguments was narrowed down at the hearing as follows:

-(a) Whether the Clause had been validly incorporated into the B/L;
+(a) Whether the Clause had been validly incorporated into the B/L; (b) Whether the injunction should be refused because of :

-(iii) serious prejudice to the bank by reason of the expiration of the Limitation Period and the loss of security (the Guarantee).
+(i) culpable delay on the part of the shipowner; (ii) comity consideration; (iii) serious prejudice to the bank by reason of the expiration of the Limitation Period and the loss of security (the Guarantee).

 The resolution of the above required the determination of 2 factual issues, namely, whether the shipowner had deliberately evaded the service of the Mainland Proceedings and whether the bank had acted reasonably in failing to preserve its right to sue in the contractual forum within the Limitation Period.